 After you become a l10n driver, you don't have to stay in the role forever.
 Your interest, priorities, and available time may change, and that's OK.
 If you foresee that you won't continue as a l10n driver (or you realize that you have already stopped), please take the following steps:

-- Contact Eric Shepherd, the MDN Documentation Lead, (or any other MDN admin) to notify him that you are stepping down as l10n driver.
+- Contact Chris Mills, the MDN Documentation Lead, (or any other MDN admin) to notify him that you are stepping down as l10n driver.

 - If possible, ask someone else who is an active contributor in your locale to step into the l10n driver role.
 If that person agrees, notify the MDN Documentation Lead of the new person taking the role.

 If you haven't been active on MDN (or on the MDN discussion forum) in two months, you might be contacted to confirm that you want to continue as l10n driver.
 L10n drivers who are inactive for three months, or do not respond in a reasonable time when contacted, may be removed from their role.